Fidentia Services LLP provides an administrative service for Namecos and Limited Liability partnerships (LLPs) underwriting at Lloyd's

 • Underwriting profits are deemed to be earned income and are taxed as such.
 Earnings from the LLP are pensionable subject to any maximum contribution levels which may appertain to an individual’s circumstances at the time and are dealt with and taxed at individual partner level and not at LLP level.

 • If a partner wishes to resign from the LLP, the share is first offered to the other underwriting partners.
-If all underwriting partners wish to cease involvement then the LLP may be sold to a third party, subject to demand.
+If all underwriting partners wish to cease involvement, then the LLP may be sold to a third party, subject to demand.
 Alternatively, the capacity can be sold at auction and the LLP liquidated with cash from realised assets and pipeline profits, as they are paid out by Lloyd’s, being distributed to the partners.

 Contact us